-In conclusion, as well as the matters that I have outlined, there are some minor amendments dealing with consequential changes arising from the February 2003 amendments.
-Matters relating to accountants carrying out the functions of treasurer of an owners' corporation and the granting of a licence over common property by an owners' corporation are also included in this very extensive package of amendments.
-Further refinements to the strata schemes and related laws are likely, and to this end the Government intends to release a further issues paper shortly, which will invite comment on a number of areas where a final position has not yet been reached and where a diversity of views has been encountered.
+In conclusion, as well as the matters I have just outlined there are also some minor amendments dealing with consequential changes arising from the February 2003 amendments.
+Matters relating to accountants carrying out the functions of treasurer of an owners' corporation and the granting of a licence over common property by an owners corporation are also included in this very extensive package of amendments.

+I wish to advise the House that further refinements to the strata schemes and related laws are likely.
+To this end, the Government intends to release a further Issues Paper shortly which will invite comment on a number of areas where a final position has not yet been reached and where a diversity of views have been encountered.
+The Paper will include coverage of matters such as:

-The paper will include coverage of matters such as the most desirable mechanism for the termination of schemes, the extension of the new sinking fund provisions to schemes already in existence, a special category of manager for large schemes, further issues affecting the operation of large schemes, further restrictions on the use of proxy votes, building and performance standards, fire safety assessment, the maximum number of persons permitted to occupy residential units, the modernisation of model by-laws, the delineation of common property and private property, access to strata buildings by emergency services, and the relevance of the most recent strata reforms to community schemes.
-I am sure that the refinements and improvements outlined in the bill will prove to be beneficial to that substantial proportion of our community associated with strata scheme life and will assist in the better operation of the laws.
-I commend the bill to the House.
+- The most desirable mechanism for the termination of schemes - The extension of the new sinking fund provisions to schemes already in existence - Special category of manager for large schemes - Further issues affecting the operation of large schemes - Further restrictions on the use of proxy votes - Building and performance standards - Fire safety assessment - · The maximum number of persons permitted to occupy residential units - · Modernisation of model by-laws - · Delineation of common property and private property - Access to strata buildings by emergency services - · Relevance of the most recent strata reforms to community schemes

+I am sure that the refinements and improvements outlined in the Bill will prove to be beneficial to that substantial proportion of our community associated with strata scheme life and will assist in the better operation of the laws.
+I commend the Bill to the House.